Auferet

 You are twenty scenes deep and the story quietly forgets itself: a character you killed walks back in, the name of your sword changes.
-Here is why that happens, what real memory looks like, and how to keep a long game consistent.
+This is the plain-English explanation of the cause, the three approaches tools use to solve it, and how to tell which one a game is really using before you invest a campaign in it.

 A plain-English guide.
 No sign-up to read.

 You are twenty scenes into a good run.
 The mercenary you spared in the first town shows up again, except the story acts like you never met.
-The name of your own sword changes.
-A character you killed walks back in.
 If you have played much AI roleplay, you know the feeling: the story was alive, and then it quietly forgot itself.

 This is the single most common thing that breaks an AI RPG.
 It is worth understanding why it happens, because once you know the cause, you can tell which tools actually solve it and which ones just hide it for a little longer.